SuperSandrine/P-12-SportSee/README.md

 ### Back-end

-Once you're package management is settled, you can get and run the Back-end first:
+Once you're package management is settled, then you can get and run the Back-end:

 The back is a micro API from [here](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)